Future Energy Park

 Access to the parcel will be from 84 Street SE along the boundary of Rocky View County and the city.
 The plant will be constructed and operated on a 21 hectare site (52 acre) on lands designated for future industrial use.

 What are the Components of the Facility?

 Working with a team of architects, engineers, planners, environmental specialists, and landscape architects, the plant will be a landmark facility showcasing the technological ingenuity involved in the production of renewable fuels.

 Our team is developing conceptual architectural plans reflective of a modern energy facility.
-As our final design moves forward it will be shared with the community.

 Where Alberta’s Agriculture and Energy Sectors Meet